 Some people use beach sand instead of silicon carbide grit when they tumble glass.
 They believe that this more closely mimics the actions of waves and currents at the beach for shaping their glass.
 If you want frosted glass you can get great results using sand, however, it will require more days of tumbling to produce nicely rounded glass pieces.
 This is because most beach sand is mainly composed of quartz, which has a hardness of 7, while silicon carbide grit has a hardness of 9.
 That means silicon carbide grit will wear the glass down much faster.

 What Type of Glass to Tumble?

 Recycling facilities sometimes sell "cullet" (the industry term for crushed glass).
 Some facilities sell it in mixed or separated colors.
-Be sure to ask if you will get nice chunky pieces at least 1/4" thick.
+Be sure that you will get nice chunky pieces at least 1/4" thick.

 Glass manufacturing companies and glass repair shops can be sources of broken glass for tumbling.
 Stained glass shops can also be a place to obtain small pieces of colored glass that are left over from their work or too small to use in a project.
 These can be great for tumbling.
 Call these businesses in your town and ask - they might enjoy an opportunity to recycle their glass.

 Some garden supply stores sell landscaping glass in a variety of colors.
 This is often a by-product of the glass recycling industry.
 It can be successfully tumbled if the chunks of glass are not heavily fractured.
 Watch our video at the top of this page - we show you how we tumbled a batch of landscape glass.

 Glass Can Make Gas :o